 Wait a minute.

-If that's the only thing he ever did, now of course it's early.
+If that's the only thing he ever did, now, of course, it's early.

 I think he will.

-Um that's one of the biggest accomplishments in the world.
+That's one of the biggest accomplishments in the world.

 Let me say that again.